Terms & Conditions

 10.1.4 you do not, within a reasonable time, allow us access to your premises to supply the products or services.

 11.2 Warranty.
-As well as your rights in respect of a defective we offer a 5 year warranty (the Warranty Period) from the date of Delivery.
+As well as your rights in respect of a defective we offer a 5 (five) year warranty from the date of Delivery (the Warranty Period).

 11.3.1 structural defects;